projectara/greybus-spec/source/special.rst

 Greybus Control TimeSync Get Last Event Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The AP Module uses this operation to extract the last frame-time from an Interface associated with a wake-detect event.
+The AP Module uses this operation to extract the last frame-time from an Interface associated with a wake event.

 Greybus Control TimeSync Get Last Event Request
 """""""""""""""""""""""""""""""""""""""""""""""